surya-dev-singh/BITB-framwork/README.md

 ![image](https://user-images.githubusercontent.com/86433380/162735323-21cc0a85-ee0f-41b8-92ba-630416cd52b4.png)

+# ✅ note :
-- this framwork is composed of several popular site cloned pages , which are used to trick the user
+- this framwork is composed of several popular site cloned pages , which are used to trick the user !!
-- one can modify the host webiste by adding custom html or css in `index.html` file
+- one can modify the host webiste login page by adding custom html or css in `main.html` file !!
+- all the credential are found in sites/userpass/usernames.txt file !!
+- make sure you have php install on your system

 # ✅ how to run ?

 this framwork is fully guided , you just need to run `bitb.py` file. then just visit the localhost on `127.0.0.1:8080` you can contribute to this open source project . thank you 👍🙌🤗

+# ✅ screenshot of the framwork :

 # special thanks to  : https://github.com/mrd0x/BITB
 # special thanks to  : https://github.com/darkmidus/HiddenEye